oppia/oppia-web-developer-docs/Troubleshooting.md

 ### Command cc failed with exit status 1

-If, on MacOS Mojave V10.14.x, you get an issue arises while installing PIL library that has a lot of gibberish and that includes stuff like:
+If you encounter an issue during the installation of the PIL library on MacOS Mojave V10.14.x, which includes a lot of meaningless characters and contains logs such as:

-`error: command 'cc' failed with exit status 1`
+* `error: command 'cc' failed with exit status 1`

-`error: command 'clang' failed with exit status 1`
+* `error: command 'clang' failed with exit status 1`

 then try running this command on terminal ([reference](https://github.com/python-pillow/Pillow/issues/3438)):